 Mental Toughness and Training Consistency

-Sebastian Reinhard 11 min read
+Dr. Sebastian Reinhard 11 min read

 Mental toughness is the ability to stay disciplined, focused, and resilient under pressure.
-It is a skill you can develop — the capacity to push through discomfort, stick to a process, and bounce back from setbacks.
+It is a trainable skill (Gucciardi et al., 2015), the capacity to push through discomfort, stick to a process, and recover from setbacks.
+Mental health, by contrast, is your overall psychological wellbeing, your emotional state, your ability to cope with life’s demands.
+It is not a performance metric.

 The Psychology of Consistency